The spectrum of a quantum Lifshitz black hole in two dimensions: A Lifshitz-like dilaton gravity model

 \subsection{Deriving the boundary description of the two-dimensional model}

-In this section we will compute the boundary description of the Lifshitz model that reflects the $U(1)$ symmetric this model has.
+In this section we will compute the boundary description of the Lifshitz-like model that reflects the $U(1)$ symmetry this model has.
 We note that in $\alpha=1$ case, the usual Schwarzian boundary theory is modified by turning on an explicit source, breaking down the symmetries to $U(1)$.

-Let us review the idea behind the Schwarzian computation in JT gravity so that we have a better grip on performing the equivalent computation for the Lifshitz model.
+Let us review the idea behind the Schwarzian computation in JT gravity so that we have a better grip on performing the equivalent computation for the Lifshitz-like model.
 The Schwarzian description arises from considering a Euclidean disc of the $\text{AdS}_{2}$ vacuum and studying the reparametrisation freedom of the disc.
 The $\text{SL}(2,\mathbb{R})$ freedom of the Schwarzian reflects the existence of a vacuum in which the metric equals $\text{AdS}_{2}$, which is $\text{SL}(2,\mathbb{R})$ invariant, and where the dilaton is constant.
 If the constant dilaton were running, say dependent on the radial coordinates, then $\text{SL}(2,\mathbb{R})$ gets spontaneously broken to $U(1)$.
 In the case of JT, all metric solutions are always $\text{AdS}_{2}$ due to the Ricci scalar always equalling the same constant on-shell.
 For that reason one can perform a coordinates transformation to go between the $\text{AdS}_{2}$ vacuum patch and the `black hole' patch once the Schwarzian is obtained.
-In the Lifshitz model we have access to two distinct solutions, $\text{AdS}_{2}$, and a black hole patch where the Ricci scalar is running.
+In the Lifshitz-like model we have access to two distinct solutions, $\text{AdS}_{2}$, and a black hole patch where the Ricci scalar is running.
 The $\text{AdS}_{2}$ vacuum patch and black hole patch are only related through a large diffeomorphism.
 Contrasting the JT case, even the $\text{AdS}_{2}$ vacuum has to be supported by a running dilaton.
 As such, $U(1)$ symmetry is the maximally attainable symmetry in both cases.
 When performing the boundary computation we will start from the black hole patch.
 Let us first rewrite the bulk as

 where to go to the second line we used the dilaton equation of motion and to go to the third line we used $ e^{-2\phi} \nabla_\mu \nabla_\nu \phi = \nabla_\mu \left( e^{-2\phi} \nabla_\nu \phi \right) + 2e^{-2\phi} \nabla_\mu \phi \nabla_\nu \phi$.
 In the last line we introduced the unit outward normal $n^\mu$ on $\partial \mathcal{M}$.
 We flesh these manipulations out in great detail in order to highlight that at no stage did we need to neglect any additional boundary terms.
 Finally, let us additionally remark that the contribution from evaluating this bulk piece on the horizon vanishes.
 With this in mind we may rewrite the entire action in the following boundary form